Past Event: Revisiting New York's New Deal

 The New Deal promised to lift Americans out of the Great Depression through an expansive federal public works program that offered a grand vision of what government could be.
 Recent scholarship offers new considerations of this period and illuminates New York City’s pivotal role.
-Presented in collaboration with The New York Society Library, join historian Mason Williams and founder of The Living New Deal project, Gray Brechin, for an in-depth look at New York City during the New Deal.
-Moderated by Sarah Seidman ,Curator of the Museum's ongoing exhibition Activist New York.
+Explore the city's dramatic transformation under the New Deal with Gray Brechin, founder of The Living New Deal project, and historian Mason Williams.
+Following their presentations, Brechin and Williams be joined by City Museum curator Sarah Seidman for a discussion.
+Reception and map signing to follow.

 The Living New Deal is a crowd-sourced online project which is conducting the first comprehensive inventory of New Deal public works in the United States and its territories.